ryukirisame/learningjs/async-await.md

 ### Network Request Completes (Promise Resolution)
 Step 8: Meanwhile, the fetch request completes, and the promise returned by fetch is resolved with the response object.
 - Microtasks Queue: The resolved promise triggers a microtask.
 The event loop adds this microtask to the microtasks queue.
+- So basically, when the promise gets resolved, a callback function called microtask is pushed to the microtask queue.
+This callback function contains the code to resume the execution of the fetchData() function from where it was paused.

 ### Resuming the async Function
 Step 9: The event loop checks the call stack and finds it empty.
 It then processes the microtasks queue.